nfogh/vscode-private-extension-manager/extension/README.md

 }
 ```

-The `registries` array defines one or more NPM registries to search for private
+The `registries` array defines one or more registries to search for private
 extensions.
 Each item supports the following fields:

 -   **name**: Name to display for the registry.